 Element selectors target HTML elements based on their tag names.
 They are straightforward and allow you to select all elements of a particular type.

-$("p") // Selects all paragraphs
+elements.$("p") // Selects all paragraphs

-ID and class selectors target elements based on their id or class attributes.
+ID and class selectors target elements based on their id

-$("#my-element") // Selects the element with id="my-element"
+should be unique on the page.$("#my-element") // Selects the element with id="my-element"

-$(".my-class") // Selects all elements with class="my-class"
+attribute value.
+Multiple elements can share the same class.$(".my-class") // Selects all elements with class="my-class"

 Attribute selectors allow you to select elements based on their attributes and attribute values.